They present the epigenome map: what it is and why it constitutes “a step towards personalized medicine”

 Borsari stresses another advantage of his map: the ability to investigate the effects of mutations on organs that are difficult to access in a living person, such as the heart or brain.
 The authors used machine learning techniques to be able to detect patterns and draw conclusions from a simple blood test.

 the geneticist Manel Esteller applauds the new work, in which he did not participate.
-“They are the foundations on which to build specific research that tells us about the risk of cancer, susceptibility to serious infection or factors related to healthy aging,” says Esteller, director of the Josep Carreras Leukemia Research Institute. , in Badalona (Barcelona).
+“They are the foundations on which to build specific research that tells us regarding the risk of cancer, susceptibility to serious infection or factors related to healthy aging,” says Esteller, director of the Josep Carreras Leukemia Research Institute. , in Badalona (Barcelona).

 The American geneticist Thomas Gingeras, one of the leaders of the consortium, believes that this is a definitive step towards personalized medicine.CSH